shingtat/IBM/README.md

 ***Current Status***
 1. Working version located at reactv5 at documents/IBM/reactv5 folder

-2. Stable version in staging branch of project, however JWT authentication in not fully deployed
+2. Stable version in staging branch of project, however JWT authentication is not fully deployed

 3. Refactor branch is still work in process, with JWT authentication placed